Music Business

 Build a brand that creates opportunities

-To create a solid brand, you need to understand your music, your audience and the relationship between these two.
+To create a solid brand you first need to understand your music, your audience and the relationship between these two.

 If your songs do not carry consistent messages, but are all over the place, that will not get you very far with regard to building a brand.
-A brand is rooted in purpose.
-There are certain purposes you can look into, such as “making a connection and giving a sense of belonging”, “empowering people”, “inspiring people” or “enlightening people” and the likes.
+A brand should ultimately be rooted in a given purpose.
+There are certain purposes you can look into, such as “making a connection/giving a sense of belonging”, “empowering people”, “inspiring people” or “enlightening people” and the likes.
 You should know what feelings you want your music to evoke in people.

 Next, you will want to focus on the audience.
 What is in it for them?
 How can they make that connection, or feel empowered or feel inspired etc.?
 A lot of times as artists we tend to think we have to divide instead of connect.
 We think we have to be the outsider looking in.
-But that is only true, if your purpose is challenging people to push past limitations.
-Trailblazing is a purpose that does require a bit of a removal from the audience in the creative process, before you can show up and connect.
+But that only holds true if your purpose is challenging people to push past limitations.
+“Trailblazing” for example is a purpose/goal that does require a bit of a removal from the audience in the creative process, before you can show up and connect with your core fans.

 Overall, understanding what it is your audience needs and what you need to do to serve them is crucial.

 Last not least, you need to focus on your most important purposes.
 Trying to be a jack of all trades is detrimental to brand building.
 That is not to say you have to narrow down completely, but you should have a clear profile and vision, that sets the tone for your next steps as an artist.
-Focusing and being consistent isn´t easy for artists.
-The creative mind loves change and renewal and yet, there is plenty of room for that within the brand context.
+Focusing and being consistent aren´t always easy steps for artists.
+The creative mind tends to love novelty and renewal.
+But trust me when I say that there is plenty of room for that within the brand context.
 Brands can develop, shift and evolve, but doing so strategically is what sets successful artists apart.

 If you would like to learn more about artist branding, feel free to book a consultation.